davenquinn/xenoliths/paper/text/chapters/02-methods.md

 compositional data presented below we interpret the peridotites as mantle lithosphere in origin.

+Samples were collected from the Crystal Knob volcanic neck with an emphasis on volumetrically minor polyphase peridotite xenoliths.
+Samples were 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm) grains.
+Several samples of the host basalt and dunite cumulates were collected as well.

 ## Eruptive age

 The ages of host lavas for mantle xenolith suites are critical for the